lambdaclass/concrete/docs/book/src/why_not.md

 - a stronger artifact story
 - Lean-side proof support

 Self-hosting can become useful later.
 It is not the first trust milestone.
+And it is only ever admissible as a **proof-preserving** bootstrap: the Lean kernel proofs are the product, so a self-host that dropped them — a plain rewrite in Concrete, like the OCaml→Rust bootstrap that merely traded away speed — would be a regression, not a milestone.
+The only version worth doing carries a correctness argument through the bootstrap (the CakeML discipline the roadmap already names).

 ## Why Not Prove The Whole Compiler First?